aniespialowski/second-project-with-LESS-and-jQuery/README.md

 # second-project-with-LESS-and-jQuery

 Project "Company".
-It is my second website project - more difficult than first one Project was created in HTML5, CSS3, Leaner Style Sheets (LESS), and jQuery plugins (bxsilder, owl-carousel, imagesloaded, countTo, YTPlayer).
+It is my second website project - more difficult than first one.
+Project was created in HTML5, CSS3, Leaner Style Sheets (LESS), and jQuery plugins (bxsilder, owl-carousel, imagesloaded, countTo, YTPlayer).
 The project presents the start page of a "fictional" company.
 Responsive Web Design project.